-The Nederduitse Gereformeerde (NG) family of churches in South Africa - which is usually translated as Dutch Reformed churches - represents some 3,5 million people.
-The NG Kerk is the largest of the three churches with a total of about 1 200 congregations countrywide.
-The other churches are the Uniting Reformed Church of South Africa and the small Reformed Church in Africa, with predominantly Indian members.
+The Nederduitse Gereformeerde (NG) family of churches in South Africa - the Dutch Reformed churches - represents some 3,5 million people.
+The NG Kerk is the largest of the three churches with a total of about 1 200 congregations country-wide.
+The other churches are the United Reformed Church of South Africa and the small Reformed Church in Africa, with predominantly Indian members.
 The Nederduits Hervormde Kerk and the Gereformeerde Kerk are also regarded as sister churches.
 There are several other churches with Afrikaans-speaking adherents, some with very large memberships.
-The NG Kerk also has six fully-fledged English-language congregations, one congregation for Dutch-speaking people and four for Portuguese-speaking people.
+The NG Kerk also has six fully fledged English-language congregations, one congregation for Dutchspeaking people and four for Portuguesespeaking people.
 In total, there are about 2 000 members in these congregations.